blueskyletters/blueskyletters.github.io/_drafts/fault-in-our-stars-and-dil-bechara.md

 Everything about the movie is awesome; the setting, the actors, the dialogues...

 _Dil Bechara_, on the other hand, will go down in cinema history not because of what it contains; as for the fact that it brings the curtain down on the career of a talented young actor.

+Some quotes from the book:

+“My thoughts are stars I cannot fathom into constellations.”

+“You don't get to choose if you get hurt in this world...but you do have some say in who hurts you.
+I like my choices.”

+“Some infinities are bigger than other infinities.”

+“The world is not a wish-granting factory.”

+“Grief does not change you, Hazel.
+It reveals you.”